 I do not want to get into what I think have been some of the political benefits of NAFTA.
 I think they have been great.
 Mexico is not an anti-American country any more.
-U.S. and Mexican busiin connection with free trade agreements in Canada.
+U.S. and Mexican businessmen cooperate with each other.
+You have just heard from some of the agricultural people, and they cooperate with each other.
+Government officials do, the environmentalists do the same.
+There is a world of difference from what existed in 1990 to what exists today in the relations with the two countries.